-- The aseptic technique is acceptable for IV catheter insertion and site care; the sterile technique is not required: - Nonsterile gloves are acceptable for the insertion of a peripheral IV catheter and for changing any IV site dressing. - The sterile technique may be medically necessary.
-Examples of medical necessity include, but are not limited to, a client who is immuno-compromised. - A peripheral IV site is rotated no more frequently than every 72 hours, but it is rotated at least weekly. - The IV administration set (with or without dial flow regulator), extension set (with or without dial flow regulator), and any add-on devices are changed every 72 hours. - One IV access catheter is used per insertion. - Saline or heparin-locked catheters: - Use one syringe to flush the catheter before administration of an intermittent infusion to assess. - Use two syringes to flush the catheter after the intermittent infusion-one to clear the medication and one to infuse the anticoagulant or other medication used to maintain IV patency between doses, including, but not limited to, heparin. - An injection port is cleaned before administering an intermittent infusion and capped after the infusion. - IV catheter site care: - Disinfect the site with an appropriate antiseptic (including but not limited to 2 percent chlorhexidine-based preparation, tincture of iodine, or 70 percent alcohol). - Cover with sterile gauze, transparent dressing, or semi-permeable dressing. - Replace the dressing if it becomes damp, loosened, or visibly soiled.
+- The aseptic technique is acceptable for IV catheter insertion and site care; the sterile technique is not required: - Nonsterile gloves are acceptable for the insertion of a peripheral IV catheter and for changing any IV site dressing.

+- The sterile technique may be medically necessary.
+Examples of medical necessity include, but are not limited to, a client who is immuno-compromised. - A peripheral IV site is rotated no more frequently than every 72 hours, but it is rotated at least weekly. - The IV administration set (with or without dial flow regulator), extension set (with or without dial flow regulator), and any add-on devices are changed every 72 hours. - One IV access catheter is used per insertion. - Saline or heparin-locked catheters: - [Revised] Use one syringe to flush the catheter, and one syringe per each additional lumen(s) if applicable, before administration of an intermittent infusion to assess. - [Revised] Use two syringes to flush the catheter and two syringes per each additional lumen(s) if applicable, after the intermittent infusion-one to clear the medication and one to infuse the anticoagulant or other medication used to maintain IV patency between doses, including, but not limited to, heparin. - An injection port is cleaned before administering an intermittent infusion and capped after the infusion. - IV catheter site care: - Disinfect the site with an appropriate antiseptic (including but not limited to 2 percent chlorhexidine-based preparation, tincture of iodine, or 70 percent alcohol). - Cover with sterile gauze, transparent dressing, or semi-permeable dressing. - Replace the dressing if it becomes damp, loosened, or visibly soiled.